tipishev/tmux_workshop/README.md

 ---

+TODO add SSH access to the container

 ```bash
 docker build -t tmux-tutorial .
 docker run -it tmux-tutorial
 ```

+`tmux new -s ""`

+prefix-Q -> choose the pane

+`tmux new -n "my top window" top`

+ `*` (current) and `-` (previous) semantics, same as bash or git.

+> C-M-x means pressing the control key, meta key and x together.

+* `C-b ?` shows help
+* C-b /       Describe key binding
 ---

 # Backstory

-It's year 2022, following the virus outbreak economy is in decline, desktop and web applications are rapidly fading into obscurity due to continued [software disenchantment](https://tonsky.me/blog/disenchantment/), bandwidths have shrunk to dialup and command line apps are all the rage.
-The medical tyranny has forbidden all the mice since they spread infections.
+It's year 2028, desktop and web applications are rapidly fading into obscurity due to continued [software disenchantment](https://tonsky.me/blog/disenchantment/), bandwidths have shrunk to dialup and command line apps are all the rage.
 A new kind of developer is in high demand.
 Those who can combine textual information in terminals.
 You discover an almost forgotten art of tmuxing: creating persistent collections of pseudoterminals.

+---

+# Tricks

+* `display-popup -T Calendar -w 23 -h 11 "cal -m"`
+* `set synchronize-panes` for doing the same operation on multiple servers

 ---